veritaserum27/KubernetesArgoHack/README.md

 1. Setting up an AKS cluster
 2. Installing Argo CD on the cluster
-3. Installing an app on the cluster using a helm chart
+3. Setting up a Github Actions workflow to build and push images to ACR
-4. Monitoring the app
+4. Setting up a Kubernetes secret to enable Argo CD access to a private Github repository
-5. Setting up a GitOps flow
+5. Setting up Argo CD to monitor for application changes and keep a cluster in sync
-6. Making a change to the app via a commit, and then watching ArgoCD implement the change
+6. Setting up an Actions workflow to automatically update Kubernetes manifest files when a new container image is pushed

 ## Architecture